-Kioxia owns the facilities and provides wafer manufacturing services to Flash Ventures at cost using manufacturing equipment owned or leased by Flash Ventures and process technologies co-owned or contributed by us and Kioxia.
-Flash Ventures accounts for approximately 80% of the total manufacturing capacity in the facilities owned by Kioxia.
+Ventures at cost using manufacturing equipment owned or leased by Flash Ventures.
 We and Kioxia are entitled to purchase a share of Flash Ventures' output, which generally equals 50% each.
 The price for which we and Kioxia pay Flash Ventures for flash memory wafers is cost plus a small markup.
-We are obligated to pay for variable costs incurred in producing our share of Flash Ventures' flash-based memory wafer supply, based on a rolling forecast.
+We are obligated to pay for variable costs incurred in producing our share of Flash Ventures' flash-based memory wafer supply, based on our three-month forecast.
 In addition, we are obligated to pay for half of Flash Ventures' fixed costs regardless of the output we choose to purchase.